younisshah/nazar/README.md

 n.open_fence2("ws://127.0.0.1:9851", "my_fleet", "12.12", "33.22", "6000", action);
 ```

-4) Open a static geofence with GeoJSON object type. `open_fence_within` (use this when to want to communicate with the server as well):
+4) Open a static geofence with GeoJSON object type. `open_fence_within` (use this when you want to communicate with the server as well):

  ```rust
 fn action (out: &nazar::t38::NazarSender, msg: String) {